Meetings

 About

-The Chesapeake Bay Program’s Stream Health Workgroup aims to affect overall positive change on streams in the Chesapeake Bay watershed by coordinating expert input on restoration techniques, determining the biological health of streams throughout the watershed, providing a venue for sharing new scientific findings and tracking progress toward the Stream Health Outcome of the Chesapeake Bay Watershed AgreementOver the past 15 years the Stream Health Workgroup has taken on the quest to research how stream restoration practices and water quality improvement best management practices (BMPs) can best maximize biological uplift.
+The Stream Health Workgroup aims to affect overall positive change on streams in the Chesapeake Bay watershed by determining the biological health of the region's streams, coordinating expert input on restoration techniques, providing a venue for sharing scientific findings and tracking progress toward the Stream Health Outcome.
+The workgroup has also researched how stream restoration practices and pollution-reducing best management practices (BMPs) can best maximize biological uplift.

 What Makes a Stream Healthy?

-Stream health is defined by the biological health of the stream measured by the Chesapeake Benthic Index of Biological Integrity (Chessie BIBI).
-The Chessie BIBI is a measure of benthic invertebrates within streams, which serve as the base of the food chain and determine the likelihood of being able to support higher level wildlife such as fish, waterbirds and amphibians.
+Stream health is defined by a stream's biological health as measured by the Chesapeake Benthic Index of Biotic Integrity, or Chessie BIBI.
+The Chessie BIBI is a measure of benthic invertebrates in streams, which serve as the base of the food chain and determine the likelihood a stream can support higher-level wildlife such as fish, waterbirds and amphibians.

 Explore the most recent Chessie BIBI data release from our partner, the Interstate Commission on the Potomac River Basin.